adonev/NumAnal2021/Lectures.md

 ### 15 (March 29th and July 1st (pre-recorded)) [Singular Value Decomposition (SVD)](Lectures/EigenSingularValues.pdf)

 We will finish our discussion of the [mathematics of the SVD](Lectures/LinearAlgebra2021.pdf) and then discuss the uses and power of the SVD.
-Here is the code [Compression.m](Matlab/Compression.m) that compresses an image using truncated SVD (also called PCA).
+Here is the code [Compression.m](Matlab/Compression.m) that compresses an image using truncated SVD (also called PCA), as well as the code [PCA_demo.m](Matlab/PCA_demo.m) (from Brennan Sprinkle) that shows how PCA can reveal the rigth way to look at data to discover some hidden structure.

 ### No class Mon April 19th (Break)